 In 2017, I was honored with the Columbia College Chicago Excellence in Teaching Award.
 At Columbia, I teach courses in the Humanities and Cultural Studies, with emphasis on curricula in Philosophy and the Media & Popular Culture Studies concentration of our major.
 I have extensive expertise in Thesis supervision and the pedagogy of Undergraduate Research, with a decade of experience designing and delivering our Cultural Studies Research Capstone Thesis course sequence.

-I teach classes--such as Philosophical Issues in Film, Food & Culture, Critiquing Children's Culture, Introduction to Cultural Studies and Postmodernism & Posthumanism--that integrate close reading, textual analysis, critical inquiry, visual literacy, interdisciplinarity, and ethical inquiry to create a learning experience that challenges students and that matters in everyday life.
+I teach classes--such as Philosophical Issues in Film, Food & Culture, Critiquing Children's Culture, Introduction to Cultural Studies, Introduction to Philosophy, and Postmodernism & Posthumanism--that integrate close reading, textual analysis, critical inquiry, visual literacy, interdisciplinarity, and ethical inquiry to create a learning experience that challenges students and that matters in everyday life.
 My classes integrate Humanities texts and methodologies with special attention to the context of arts and media production & consumption, utilizing multimedia, learning management systems and digital communication.
 I model passionate inquiry so that students can experience the ways that knowledge is empowering and joyful.

 As Associate Professor of Philosophy at Carthage College, I designed and taught courses in Philosophy as well as the Heritage Studies program in Cultural Studies.
 At Carthage, I developed an extensive new Philosophy curriculum in Aesthetics, Philosophy of Art, Philosophy of Literature, Feminism, and African-American Philosophy, among others.
 I also developed January session specialty courses such as Ethnic Chicago and Body & Culture.Prior to completion of my Doctorate in Philosophy, I was a Lecturer in Philosophy and in Political Science at DePaul University (Chicago) and Philosophy at Loyola University Chicago.
 As a Visiting Fulbright Professor at Jagiellonian University in Krakow, Poland, I taught courses to the diverse international student body (undergraduate and graduate) in the Institute of American Studies and Polish Diaspora .